 Kira Lynne Allen, Maroula Blades, Meera Bowman-Johnson, Charmaine Branch, Randi Bryant-Agenbroad, Meilan Carter-Gilkey, La Rhonda Crosby-Johnson, Belva Davis, Denise Diaab, Tara Dorabji, Ugochi Egonu, America Ferrera, Yessenia Funes, V.V.
 Ganeshananthan, KE Garland, Wanda Greene, Menen Hailu, Camille Hayes, Nira A. Hyman, Grace Jang, Jordan Johnson, Lisa A. Jones, Soniah Kamal, Musimbi Kanyoro, Nari Kirk, Veronica Kugler, Jamie Leon Lin-Yu, Nashormeh Lindo, Miriam Louie, Charina Lumley, Shyla Machanda, Sara Marchant, Deborah McDuffie, Kristin Leavy Miller, Fabiana Monteiro, Roshila Nair, Robtel Neajai Pailey, Marti Paschal, Piroozeh Petigara, Eliana Ramage, Sridevi Ramanathan, Maria Ramos-Chertok, Rita Roberts-Turner, Favianna Rodriguez, Terezita Romo, Shizue Seigel, Janine Shiota, Ethel Smith, Matilda Smith, Emma Talbott, Nuris Terrero, Tammy Thea, Mercy Tullis-Bukhari, Hope Wabuke, Vicki Ward, and Dera Williams.

-Publisher Deborah Santana is an author, documentary film producer and activist for peace and social justice.
+Editor Deborah Santana is an author, documentary film producer and activist for peace and social justice.
 She holds a Master of Arts in Philosophy and Religion with a Concentration in Women’s Spirituality.
 Her memoir, Space Between the Stars, was published in 2005.
 Her essays have been anthologized in Life Moments for Women, Nothing But the Truth So Help Me God, Chokecherries Anthology, and Tutu As I Know Him.
-Her book of poetry is entitled Silence Always Answers.
+Her book of poetry is titled Silence Always Answers.